jranjan/labs-technology-bytes/micro-services/microservice.md

 By webapp, we mean by Heroku app here.
 Do not read the difference as hard difference between but as a subtle variation or flexibility in case of microservice (like CaaS) as every container is not a web-app.

+> 12 Factor rules
+>
-> 1) Codebase
+>> ### Codebase
 >> - Rule: Each deployable app is tracked as one codebase in revision control.
 >> - Same for microservice and webapp
 >> - Push code for Heroku and application gets deployed.
 >> - Push code in Kuberentes and set of actions takes place to deploy new container.
+>

-2) Dependencies
+>> ### Dependencies
-	- Rule: An app explicitly declares and isolates dependencies via appropriate tooling (e.g. Maven, Bundler, NPM) rather than depending on implicit dependencies in its deployment environment.
+>> - Rule: An app explicitly declares and isolates dependencies via appropriate tooling (e.g. Maven, Bundler, NPM) rather than
+>>   depending on implicit dependencies in its deployment environment.
-	- Difference between microservice and webapp
+>> - Difference between microservice and webapp
-	- In case of PaaS, as you push the code, it builds the code.
+>> - In case of PaaS, as you push the code, it builds the code.
 While in case of CaaS, you push container images.
-In other words, container images is the unit and use same for integration testing, governance issuse, license checks before deploying it but
+In other words,
+>>   container images is the unit and use same for integration testing, governance issuse, license checks before deploying it but
-	  PaaS does not emphasize so much of immutable images.
+>>   PaaS does not emphasize so much of immutable images.
 Build once is the mantra of container but not of PaaS.

 3) Config
         - Rule: Configuration or anything is likely to differ between deployment environment is injected bia operating system